Singapore Prison Service: 2000–present

 On 3 January 2000, Kaki Bukit Centre was established as a prison school for inmates' education and skills learning.
 Teaching resources were centralised and more inmates were able to pursue further education.

 In the present-day, Changi Prison Complex houses the most serious offenders in the country, including those serving long sentences (including life imprisonment) and those who have been sentenced to death.
-The prison complex serves as the detention centre for death row inmates before they are executed by long-drop hanging, which traditionally takes place on a Friday morning.
+The prison complex is the detention centre for death row inmates before they are executed by long-drop hanging, which traditionally takes place on a Friday morning.
 Corporal punishment, in the form of caning, is also carried out twice a week in the prison complex.

 The Yellow Ribbon Project, formerly the Singapore Corporation of Rehabilitative Enterprises, was renamed and launched on 2 October 2004 to raise public awareness and acceptance towards ex-offenders and support their re-integration into society.

 On 1 November 2007, Ng Joo Hee succeeded Chua Chin Kiat as Director of Prisons after the latter left to serve as the executive director of Aetos Security Management.
 In the same year, Selarang Park Prison was also transformed to a community supervision centre to manage inmates on community-based programmes and released on supervision.

-After two years as Director of Prisons, Ng was transferred to the Singapore Police Force to serve as Commissioner of Police.
+After two years as Director of Prisons, Ng was transferred to the Singapore Police Force to be Commissioner of Police.
 On 1 January 2010, Soh Wai Wah took over office as Director of Prisons.
 During his tenure, Soh oversaw the opening of Cluster B in Changi Prison Complex on 20 January 2010.
 The title "Director of Prisons" was also changed to "Commissioner of Prisons" during this time.

 On 10 December 2012, it was announced that a new prison headquarters for Changi Prison Complex would be constructed by December 2014 at a cost of S$118.5 million.
 The project was awarded to Sembawang Engineers and Constructors, which is owned by Indian EPC company Punj Lloyd.
 After its construction, the prison headquarters has four main buildings and several smaller ancillary buildings for office facilities, a multi-purpose hall, a club house and an auditorium.
 It is also located closer to Clusters A and B within the prison complex.

 In October 2016, Desmond Chin replaced Soh as Commissioner of Prisons.
 During Chin's tenure, the Singapore Prison Service obtained the Singapore Quality Award in 2019.
 Chin also oversaw various initiatives under the service's 2025 transformation plans, including the "Prisons Without Guards" programme which uses technology to automate mundane and routine tasks, as well as the "Prisons Without Walls" programmes which allows more inmates to be supervised in the community and support their reintegration into society.

 On 28 September 2020, Shie Yong Lee succeeded Chin as Commissioner of Prisons, becoming the first woman to take up this role in Singapore.